 Low-Carb Slow Roasted Asparagus

-For this delicious Low-Carb Slow Roasted Asparagus, gorgeous spring asparagus is tossed with olive oil and balsamic vinegar and then slowly roasted until it’s nicely browned and tender.
-And of course this slow roasted asparagus is also Keto, low-glycemic, gluten-free, Paleo, and Whole 30!
-Use the Diet-Type Index to find more recipes like this one.
+Low-Carb Slow Roasted Asparagus is tossed with olive oil and balsamic vinegar and then slowly roasted until it’s nicely browned and tender, and check out the post for ideas of a main dish that cooks at the same temperature!
+Use Asparagus Recipes to find more recipes like this one.

 I’ve shared plenty of recipes for asparagus that’s roasted at high heat, like Roasted Asparagus with Mushrooms, Roasted Asparagus with Soy-Sesame Glaze, or Holiday Roasted Asparagus.
 And in my opinion nothing beats early spring asparagus when it’s simply coated with olive oil and balsamic vinegar and then slowly roasted so the vinegar slightly caramelizes.
 I think this is just the BEST way to cook asparagus in the spring, especially when you might want to have it be sharing the oven with something else for an easy meal.

 I love all those recipes where the asparagus is roasted at a higher temperature, but what about when you’re making something else in the oven and it can’t cook at that high of temperature?
 That’s when you should remember this Low-Carb Slow Roasted Asparagus that roasts at 350F/180C, and you can definitely bump it up to 375F/190C to cook it with something else that needs that temperature.
 Look in the recipe for some serving suggestions; then grab some asparagus and make dinner!

 (This recipe for Low-Carb Slow Roasted Asparagus was updated with better photos and serving suggestions in April 2016.)

 How to Make Low-Carb Slow Roasted Asparagus: